Nicholas-Riegel/csharp-react-todo-app/README.md

-# Csharp Backend React Frontend Todo App
+# Csharp React Todo App

 This app is a learning project to learn C# and .NET Core.